 Cost of Asphalt Shingles

-The cost of installing new shingles depends on several factors, but most Maryland homes fall within a predictable price range.
-Shingled roofing remains one of the most affordable and reliable options, yet the final cost can shift based on the product you choose and the condition of your existing roof.
+The cost of installing new shingles on your roof depends on several factors, but most Maryland homes fall within a predictable price range.
+A roof with asphalt shingles remains one of the most affordable and reliable options, yet the final cost of a roof can shift based on the type of shingle you choose and the condition of your existing roofing material.

-Most roof shingle pricing is by the “square,” which equals 100 square feet.
-In Maryland, the average cost typically ranges from $350 to $700 per square, depending on the shingle type, installation requirements, and the amount of prep work needed.
-Architectural shingles fall in the middle of that range, while luxury ones sit at the higher end.
+Shingle roofing projects are priced by the “square,” which equals 100 square feet.
+In Maryland, the average cost of a roofing square typically ranges from $350 to $700 per square, depending on the shingle type, installation requirements, and the amount of prep work needed.
+Architectural shingles fall in the middle of that range, while luxury asphalt shingles sit at the higher end.

 • Roof size: A larger roof requires more material and more time to install.

-• Shingle type: Three-tab, architectural, and luxury, each coming with different price points and performance levels.
+• Asphalt shingle type: Three-tab, architectural, and luxury, each coming with different price points and performance levels.

-• Existing layers: Removing old layers adds labor and disposal costs.
+• Existing roof layers: Removing old layers of an asphalt shingle roof adds labor and disposal costs.

 • Roof pitch and complexity: Steeper or cut-up roofing takes longer to install and requires additional safety steps.

-• Flashing needs: Chimneys, skylights, and wall intersections may require new flashing for proper waterproofing.
+• Flashing needs: Chimneys, skylights, and walls that intersect with the roof may require new flashing for proper waterproofing.

 • Ventilation improvements: Upgrading ridge vents or adding soffit vents helps your roof last longer and may be required for warranty coverage.